-This post is also available in: PortuguĂŞs
+This post is also available in: Português

 Map of Puglia in Italy

 Let’s start with the question where is Puglia?
-Puglia is in Italy and is the “heel of the boot”.
-Although it might appear as the most southern part of the country, it is almost on the same line as Rome, as the country is crooked on the map!
-Puglia has many regions, from Gargano all the way down to Santa Maria di Leuca, where both the Adriatic and the Ionian sees meet.
+Puglia is in Southern Italy and is the “heel of the boot”.
+Although it might appear as the most southern part of the country, it is almost on the same line as Rome, as the country is “crooked” on the map!

-Puglia is one of the most diverse, beautiful and interesting regions of Italy.
-Both the Adriatic and the Ionian Sea give its beaches a crystal clear water, let alone the charming towns.
+Both the Adriatic and the Ionian Sea give its beaches crystal clear water, let alone the charming towns.
 However, don’t mislead yourself into thinking tourism in Puglia is just about gorgeous landscapes.
 This is a destination full of history and tradition too.

-As for its strategic position, pilgrims, travellers and even invaders considered Puglia the gateway to and from Europe for many centuries.
+Due to its strategic position, pilgrims, travellers and even invaders considered Puglia the gateway to and from Europe for many centuries.
 This convergence of so different cultures and people was vital in the development of their culture, which stands out for its plurality and hospitality.

-How to get to Puglia
+How to get to Puglia Italy

-Rent a car in Puglia
+Renting a car in Puglia

 As opposed to North Italy, which counts on a good network of public transportation, the south of the country is more “lacking”.
 There are not so many railways in Puglia and buses won’t take you everywhere.
-Therefore, we suggest a good old Puglia road trip.
-You can renting a car here to travel more comfortably and manage to visit the most remote villages and beaches in Puglia.

-Cycle in Puglia
+Cycling in Puglia

-We spent a month cycling around the whole Puglia region and we cannot recommend a better way for a Puglia road trip.
+We spent a month cycling around the whole Puglia region and we cannot recommend a better way for a different Puglia road trip.

 Puglia itinerary – Best cities of Puglia

 So, where to go when travelling to Puglia?
-We are going to lay out the most important cities and activities and then tell you our opinion below for a itinerary according to dates, such as what to do in Puglia in 3 days, or what to do in Puglia in 7 days.
-We shall begin this Puglia guide with Bari, the capital city of Puglia.
+We are going to lay out the most important cities and activities and then give you below our suggested itinerary according to the length of your holidays, such as what to do in Puglia in 3 days, or what to do in Puglia in 7 days.

 Bari – the capital of Puglia